 Welcome to the Austin Sierra Club

-The Austin Regional Group of the Sierra Club normally meets on the second Tuesday of each month at 7:00 pm in the north dining room of Scholz Garten, 1607 San Jacinto.
-Come as early as 6:00 p.m. for happy hour and ordering eats.
+The Austin Regional Group of the Sierra Club meets on the second Tuesday of each month at7:00 pm.
+For the present, we meet on Zoom.

-All the Austin Sierra Clubs Events, Outings, and Meetings are posted on our Meet Up Calendar.
-Sign Up for our Meet Up Calendar and you will recieve email notices for our calendar postings, and you then be able to sign up to particpate in those events.
+All the Austin Sierra Clubs Events, Outings, and Meetings are posted on our Austin Group Sierra Club Meetup website.
+Sign Up for our Meetup Calendar and you will receive email notices for our calendar postings, and you then be able to sign up to particpate in those events.